otter-diku/invariant-language/README.md

 describe the valid behaviour then we would have to negate that invariant and match all deviating events, or if the user specifies the incorrect behaviour directly.

+For now we will only have simple where clauses that use equality, AND, OR and value comparison.

 ### Time window invariants
 ```
 EVENTS (ORDER_SUBMITTED os, PAYMENT_SUCCESSFUL ps, PAYMENT_FAILED pf)